wonsunahn/CS1622_Fall2024/projects/4/README.md

 The code that you generate will be in LLVM IR (Intermediate Representation) instead of assembly language for a specific machine ISA.
 The IR is the instruction set for LLVM (Low Level Virtual Machine) which is later converted to the machine code for your target machine, whether it be x86 or ARM.
+This is in fact common practice in the industry --- LLVM IR serves as the code generation target for many programming languages which wishes to leverage the powerful Clang/LLVM optimization backend or simply wishes to use the portability offered by the various machine code backends.

 ## Codespace Development Environment